top of page

 Description

-The RHF is available to non-profit organizations including registered charities and for-profit organizations who intend to develop permanent affordable rental housing.
+The RHF is available to non-profit organizations including registered charities and for-profit organizations who intend to develop permanent, affordable, subsidized or supportive housing in the Cowichan Valley.

-The RHF is intended to assist qualified proponents in developing permanent affordable rental housing by providing funds to conduct pre-development work required to obtain project development approvals and funding.
+The RHF is intended to assist qualified proponents in developing permanent, affordable, subsidized or supportive housing by providing funds to conduct pre-development work required to obtain project development approvals and funding.

 Eligible Activities